coder/docs/workspaces/lifecycle.md

 ## Rebuilds

-Rebuilding an [workspace](index.md) allows you to update to the latest image, edit resource requests, or restart your workspace after a shutdown.
+Rebuilding a [workspace](index.md) allows you to update to the latest image, edit resource requests, or restart your workspace after a shutdown.

 Only the `/home/<username>` directory persists between rebuilds.
 Rebuilds do not